 This procedure starts from the presumption that you previously created a process.

-- Navigate to Automations > Jobs.
-The Jobs page is displayed.
+- Navigate to Automations > Jobs in the folder the process resides in.

-- Click Start Job.
+- Click Start.
 The Start Job window is displayed.

 - From the Process Name drop-down, select a process that has been previously deployed to the current folder.

 - From the Jobs Priority drop-down, select the priority of the job to be executed if you want it different from the priority set at the process level.
 This field is automatically populated with the priority inherited from the package.